State ratifying conventions: Florida

 In Florida, the governor has 45 days to announce the election.
 The election is held between five and ten months after Congress proposes the amendment, unless a statewide election is to be held within a year in which case the governor can hold the delegates election at that time.

 The convention has 67 members.
 They are all elected using at-large statewide block voting, with candidates being listed on the ballot by category of whether they declared themselves for, against, or unpledged as to the proposed amendment; write-in votes are allowed.
 Filing for candidacy requires a $25 fee and a 500-name petition if the candidate declares themselves pledged.

 The convention meets on the second Tuesday following the election and a majority of delegates forms a quorum.
 Delegates receive no compensation.

 New Mexico

 In New Mexico, the governor has 10 days to call a convention.
-The convention is not elected, but formed by all members of the New Mexico Legislature.
+The convention is not elected but rather formed by all members of the New Mexico Legislature.

-The legislators meet in the chamber of the New Mexico House of Representatives and is presided over by the lieutenant governor.
+The legislators assemble in the chamber of the New Mexico House of Representatives in a meeting presided over by the lieutenant governor.
 They receive compensation for three days.